robotology-legacy/wysiwyd/main/src/modules/narrativeRelated/narrativeGraph/src/README.md

 Populating the ABM:
 launch `opcPopulater`
 >  <UNDEFINED>  `yarp rpc /opcPopulater/rpc`

 >  <UNDEFINED>  populateScenario 1          ;       response: "populating scenario 1 done !"

 >  <UNDEFINED>  populateScenario 2          ;       response: "populating scenario 2 done !"

 >  <UNDEFINED>  populateScenario 3          ;       response: "populating scenario 3 done !"

 >  <UNDEFINED>  populateScenario 4          ;       response: "populating scenario 4 done !"

 >  <UNDEFINED>  populateScenario 5          ;       response: "populating scenario 5 done !"

 >  <UNDEFINED>  populateScenario 6          ;       response: "populating scenario 6 done !"

 get the first instance of the scenario 1

-launch narrativeGraph with options: `initialize 1` and be set the research windows to `1`, instanceStart at the first instance of the scenario 1, and be sure that all instances of the 6 scenarios are included in the window (with the parameter instanceStop) narrativeGraph should display a warning message it the training is not complete: "n sentences losts"
+launch narrativeGraph with options: `initialize 1` and be set the research windows to `1`, instanceStart at the first instance of the scenario 1, and be sure that all instances of the 6 scenarios are included in the window (with the parameter instanceStop).

+narrativeGraph should display a warning message it the training is not complete: "n sentences losts"

 if not the system should display: